 Compliance audits are to be undertaken to ensure that a valid discharge licence has been issued by EPD prior to the discharge of effluent from the operation of the Project site.
 The audit shall be conducted to ensure that the effluent quality is in compliance with the discharge licence requirements.
-As stipulated in the operation phase discharge licence, effluent discharge are to be sampled monthly from the Effluent Storage Tank, while effluent discharge are to be sampled bi-monthly from the Petrol Interceptors.
+As stipulated in the operation phase discharge licence, effluent discharge are to be sampled monthly from the outlet chamber of the Effluent Storage Tank, while effluent discharge are to be sampled bi-monthly from the Petrol Interceptors.
 The effluent quality shall meet the discharge limits as described in Table 3.9 and Table 3.10.

-Table 3.9 Discharge Limits for Effluent from the Effluent Storage Tank
+Table 3.9 Discharge Limits for Effluent from the Outlet Chamber of the Effluent Storage Tank